 Baby teeth and their replacement by permanent teeth must be monitored and maintained by a professional in order to ensure long-term tooth preservation and to prevent gingivitis and tooth decay.

-Statutory health insurance companies pay for individual prophylaxis (IP1 – IP4) every 6 months or twice a year from the time children reach the age of 6.
-Private health insurance companies even cover the costs for cleaning children’s teeth four times a year.
+In Germany, statutory health insurance companies pay for individual prophylaxis (IP1 – IP4) every 6 months or twice a year from the time children reach the age of 6.
+Private health insurance companies even cover the costs for cleaning children’s teeth up to four times a year.

 In addition to professional dental cleaning for children, making sure that children understand why it’s important to brush their teeth and keep their mouths healthy and clean is an important part of professional paediatric dental cleaning.